Artisan-Lab/tag-std/usage.md

 #[safety::discharges::Alias(p, 0)::memo(...)]
 ```
 We use the keyword `discharges` to indicate that the associated safety property has been satisfied,
-with supporting justification provided via the `proof` keyword.
+with supporting justification provided via the `memo` keyword.